AII.DSP Data Analysis, Statistics, and Probability

-AII.F.5 Describe the effect on the graph of f(x) by replacing f(x) with f(x) + k, k f(x), f(kx), and f(x + k) for specific values of k (both positive and negative) with and without technology.
-Find the value of k given the graph of f(x) and the graph of f(x) + k, k f(x), f(kx), or f(x + k).
+AII.F.4 Explore and describe the effect on the graph of f(x) by replacing f(x) with f(x) + k, kf(x), f(kx), and f(x + k) for specific values of k (both positive and negative) with and without technology.
+Find the value of k given the graph of f(x) and the graph of f(x) + k, kf(x), f(kx), or f(x + k).

 AII.PR.1 Solve real-world and other mathematical problems involving polynomial equations with and without technology.
 Interpret the solutions and determine whether the solutions are reasonable.

-AII.PR.2 Graph relations and functions including polynomial, square root, and piecewise-defined functions (including step functions and absolute value functions) with and without technology.
-Identify and describe features, such as intercepts, zeros, domain and range, end behavior, and lines of symmetry.
+AII.PR.2 Graph mathematical functions including: a. polynomial functions; b. rational functions; c. square root functions; d. absolute value functions; and, e. piecewise-defined functions with technology.
+Identify and describe features, such as intercepts, domain and range, end behavior, and lines of symmetry.